 In one of the final chapters of The Cherry Tree a fair comes to the village and Bell describes how the laughter and loud music and the heady feeling of irresponsibility it brings give him a sense of regret at ‘how careful I had grown in the cultivation of the earth, how content with felicity and shrunken in ambition’.
 Yet he was simultaneously uplifted, ‘excited again by the dream that there was something in life that I alone knew, which I alone could tell’.
 It was in fact that slow, observant ‘cultivation of the earth’ that spoke uniquely through Bell’s writing, giving depth and substance to his wonderful trilogy – a lasting story of this countryside and its people that ‘he alone could tell’.

-This preface to The Cherry Tree also appears in Slightly Foxed Issue 54 © Hazel Wood 2017
+Extract from Slightly Foxed Issue 54 © Hazel Wood 2017